Taipei-HUG/workshop/aws/ch05/README.md

 ---

-## Base VPC Networking
+## VPC Networking
 - One VPC
   - One Public Subnet
   - One Private Subnet
+  - An internet gateway
-  - An internet gateway, and setup the subnet routing to route external traffic through the internet gateway:
+  - setup the subnet routing to route external traffic through the internet gateway:

 - Bastion is a `jump server`
   - https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html

 ---

-## AWS VPC in Terraform

----

 ### EKS Master Module
 - module: `vishwakarma/aws/eks/master`
+- This is where the EKS service comes into play.
 - files:
 ```
 └── master